blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/01-authenticating-to-ags.md

 ### Gathering the data and building the authentication body

 Before performing the authentication flow, you will need to gather certain information from your tool and the server where you want to authenticate.
-Initially, you will need the scopes of the request which can be gathered from the initial launch token as outlined above or can be added manually depending on the requirements of your tool.
+Initially, you will need the scopes of the request, which can be gathered from the initial launch token as outlined above or can be added manually depending on the requirements of your tool.

 You will also need to the following information from your tool, some properties will have to be created/provided by your tool and others can be gathered from the registration information provided by the Developer Portal